 Distance and how to get to the Island

 The distance from the Port of Benidorm is only 2.5 nautical miles and the company that makes these trips is Excursiones Marítimas Benidorm.
-It is an island located at a very short distance so you won’t have time to get seasick by boat.
+It is an island located at a very short distance so you will not have time to get seasick by boat.

-The boats make the journey between 15 and 20 minutesand it is perfect to enjoy wonderful views of the whole bay of Benidorm. bay of Benidormand of Villajoyosa or Altea from the roof.
-In addition, there are boats that offer underwater vision free of charge, so you can see the seabed at the same time as you go to the island.
+The boats make the journey between 15 and 20 minutesand it is perfect to enjoy wonderful views of the whole bay of Benidorm. bay of Benidormand of Villajoyosa or Altea from the deck.
+In addition, there are boats that offer underwater vision free of charge, so you can see the bottom of the sea while you move to the island.

 The price round trip is 15 euros for adults and 12 euros for children.
-We recommend you to consult special rates for groups.
-The first departure is at 10.00h and the boats leave every hour.
-There are also hourly returns, but don’t forget to check the last return, which is subject to weather conditions.
+We recommend that you consult special rates for groups.
+The first departure is at 10.00h and boats depart every hour.
+Return is also every hour, but don’t forget to check the last return, which is subject to weather conditions.

 What to see and do on the Island

-Benidorm Island has a high ecological interest and is a small islet whose maximum height is found at 73 metres above sea levelwhere the lighthouse that helps the sailors to spot the island.
-Enjoy the views, you can see up to the Peñón de Ifach, in Calpe.
+Benidorm Island has a high ecological interest and is a small islet with a maximum height of 73 meters above sea level.
+73 meters above sea levelwhere the lighthouse that helps the sailors to spot the island.
+Enjoy the views, you can see as far as the Peñón de Ifach, in Calpe.

 Go for a walk!
 To go up we find four paths different ways to get to know the island.
-Among the rich flora and fauna The birds stand out, and you can find information panels around the island to learn about the different species.
+Among the rich flora and fauna birds stand out, and you can find informative panels around the island to learn about the different species.